Everyone enrolled in the Partnership

-Members and covered spouses must do the following:
+Employees and their covered spouses enrolled in the Partnership PPO must do the following:

 - Complete the online Healthways Well-Being Assessment™ (health questionnaire) by March 15, 2014.

-- Participate in health coaching and/or case management if identified by Healthways.
+- Participate in case management if identified by BlueCross BlueShield, Cigna or Magellan.

 - Update your contact information with your employer if it changes.
+Your spouse, if also covered under your insurance, must keep his/her contact information up to date in Well-Being Connect or by calling Healthways at 888.741.3390.
 (Retirees must keep their contact information up to date with Benefits Administration).

-- A wellness activity is no longer required.
+- A wellness activity is not required in 2014.

-New employees are required to complete the online Well-Being Assessment and screening within 120 days of their insurance coverage effective date.
+New employees and newly covered members are required to complete the online Well-Being Assessment and biometric screening within 120 days of their insurance coverage effective date.

 Note: The benefits of the Partnership Promise are open to all plan members.
 If you think you might be unable to fulfill the Partnership Promise, call our ParTNers for Health Wellness Program at 888.741.3390, and they will work with you and/or your physician, if you wish, to find an alternative way for you to meet the Promise.